epfl-SDP/android/README.md

 This file can be generated from the Firebase Console (Pawnies Project -> Project Settings -> Your apps -> SDK setup and configuration -> google-services.json).

 It must be placed at `./mobile/google-services.json`

+## Architecture and organization overview

+This project uses Jetpack Compose and is written in Kotlin.
+The main packages are organized as follows :

+- `ch.epfl.sdp.mobile.infrastructure` features the repositories and their implementations;
+- `ch.epfl.sdp.mobile.application` contains the domain facades and business logic;
+- `ch.epfl.sdp.mobile.ui` contains all the stateless user interface; and
+- `ch.epfl.sdp.mobile.state` contains the viewmodels which bind the stateless user interface to our application logic.